City Relocation Overview

 Risk and drawbacks

-The main risks here include high costs and winter weather.
+The main environmental risks here include high costs and winter weather.
 Conditions can vary significantly by neighborhood and property type.

 Schools and family fit